maisam2004/travel_planning_project/readm.md

 - **Our Process:**

 Step-by-step visuals outline our process, from conceptualization to implementation, showcasing our meticulous attention to detail and user-centric design philosophy.
 By prioritizing user feedback, continuous improvement, and seamless integration of cutting-edge technologies, we ensure that every aspect of travelapp reflects our commitment to excellence.

+#### about Route Explanation

+- **Page**: About Us Page
+- **Method**: POST, GET
+- **Purpose**: Renders the about us page.
+- **Tech Used**: Flask, Flask SQLAlchemy, Jinja (for templating)
+- **Functionality**:
+  - Renders the `about_us.html` template, which displays information about the website or organization.
+- **Template**: Renders the `about_us.html` template, which typically includes information such as the purpose of the website, team members, mission statement, and contact information.

+This route simply renders the about us page without any additional functionality.
+It serves as a static page to provide information about the website or organization to the users.

 ---